Air warfare of World War II: Air war stalemate at the national fortress of Chongqing

-In June of 1941, China was included into the Lend-Lease Act which stipulated that the United States will help support the Chinese Air Force with U.S. warplanes; an aggressive air campaign against Japan using Chinese bases with American pilots wearing Chinese uniforms was officially established on 10 October, 1941.
+In June 1941, China was included into the Lend-Lease Act which stipulated that the United States will help support the Chinese Air Force with U.S. warplanes; an aggressive air campaign against Japan using Chinese bases with American pilots wearing Chinese uniforms was officially established on 10 October 1941.
 Aircrews and specialized personnel from the United States began arriving in the CBI theater to form the American Volunteer Group of combat aviators, popularly referred to as the "Flying Tigers", a nominally Chinese Air Force unit composed almost entirely of Americans, led by General Claire Lee Chennault.
 Tasked with the defense of "The Hump" supply-lifeline between the British bases in Burma (Myanmar) and India, and the wartime port-of-entry into China, Kunming city, the Flying Tigers employed dissimilar hit-and-run air-tactics using the heavy-firepower and high-speed diving of the well-armored P-40 Warhawk fighter-attack planes, racking up a strong record against the Japanese Army Air Force operating in the CBI theater of operations beginning in December 1941.
 Chennault called for strategic bombing against Japanese cities, using American bombers based in China.
 The plan was approved by Roosevelt and top policy makers in Washington, and equipment was on the way in December 1941.
 It proved to be futile.
 American strategic bombing of Japan from Chinese bases began in 1944, including the firebombing of Wuhan, using Boeing B-29 Superfortress under the command of General Curtis Lemay, but the distances and the logistics made an effective campaign impossible.